christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 BCE), refers to Asander as the "Great King of Kings Asandros Philoromaios Soter" (Corpus Inscriptionum Regni Bosporani 30).
 So, he was a 'King of Kings', Soter (savior), and 'The Great'.
-Individually, each of those titles carries significance, but the 'Great King of Kings' title in that inscription stands out because it is a rare title that was used by Cyrus the Great and Alexander the Great, so this shows Asander's level of prestige and power to be placed alongside those two.
+Individually, each of those titles carries significance, for example, the title "King of Kings" (Shahanshah) originated in ancient Persia, notably with the Achaemenid Empire, and was adopted in Parthia.
+For a ruler to claim it means he was either declaring himself the equal to the Persian or Parthian emperor or, more likely, was the Persian or Parthian emperor himself but the 'Great King of Kings' title in that inscription stands out because it is a rare title that only two other historical figures carried and they were Cyrus the Great and Alexander the Great, so this shows Asander's level of prestige and power to be placed alongside those two.
 Julius Caesar is the only historical figure who had a comparable level of prestige as Cyrus and Alexander.